 Question: I’d like to go back to the subject of how death entered the world please.
 Did God make creatures that would eventually die or did the creatures themselves do something to merit their own death?
-And were people vegetarians in Genesis 1?
+Did men eat meat before the Flood?

 Answer: Lions, wolves and human beings have eyes to the front, we are hunting creatures.
 Sheep, horses and deer etc. have eyes to the side; they are defensive creatures or prey.
 Defensive creatures have eyes that can see what’s happening to their side and behind them, because they may need to run away at any given moment.
 A sheep’s range of vision can be up to 300 degrees.
 That’s the way God made the world.